GusPietrasanta/auto-repair-shop-management/README.md

 - [x] Implement managers' ability to assign job cards/inspections to mechanics.
 - [x] Implement mechanics' ability to perform car inspections and complete reports.
 - [x] Enable mechanics to post messages to the message board.
-- [ ] Implement managers' ability to search, view, and update customers and their cars.
+- [ ] Implement managers' ability to search, view, and update customers details and their cars.
-- [ ] Allow managers to search, view, and update vehicle details and maintenance history.
-- [ ] Create a dashboard for managers with multiple data (e.g., week schedule, message board, low stock alarms).
+- [x] Create a dashboard for managers with multiple data (e.g., week schedule, message board, low stock alarms).
 - [ ] Tidy up code
 - [ ] Develop and implement unit tests
 - [ ] Improve visuals